 Dosage form: rectal suppository

-Promethazine HCl Rectal Suppositories, USP are contraindicated for children under 2 years of age (see WARNINGS–Black Box Warning and Use in Pediatric Patients).
+Promethazine HCl Rectal Suppositories are contraindicated for children under 2 years of age (see WARNINGS–Black Box Warning and Use in Pediatric Patients).

 Promethazine HCl Suppositories are for rectal administration only.